The Iveson Clinic for Physiotherapy and Chiropractic

 Richard is registered with the General Chiropractic Council, as all Chiropractors must be, and thus abides by the GCC code of ethics and standards of proficiency.
 He undertakes regular CPD in order to keep up-to-date with his clinical knowledge.

-Richard’s outside interests include walking, swimming and playing the piano and keyboard.
+When he is not working, Richard enjoys walking, swimming and playing the piano and keyboard.

 Laura Palmer qualified as a Chartered Physiotherapist in 2007, after training at the University of Hertfordshire.
 She worked for the NHS for the first five years of her career, within different specialities including elderly care, respiratory, neurology and musculoskeletal.